e-n-f/if-then-else/if-then-else.md

 ![14](https://user-images.githubusercontent.com/1951835/53197793-cd471180-35cf-11e9-8fd5-7b032e01228d.png)

-The other proposal for a machine-neutral programming language came from the Association for Computing Machinery in the United States.
-It took the the idea of controlling statements by boolean expressions a step further: there wasn't even an "if" keyword; if an expression was followed by an arrow, then the expression controlled the statements that followed the arrow.
+The American proposal also had the idea of controlling statements by boolean expressions.
+It didn't even have an "if" keyword.
+Instead, if an expression was followed by an arrow, the expression controlled the statements that followed the arrow.

-This form also gets very close to if-then-else as we now know it.
-In particular, if you had a series of expressions and the statements that they controlled on the same line, and one expression had evaluated to true, all the rest of the expressions on the line would be short-circuited and skipped.
-This was just like "else if" as we use it now, but there was nothing corresponding to "else" without another if.
+The notation doesn't make it obvious, but unlike the German block of ifs, in the American form, if one expression in a block evaluated to true, it short-circuited and skipped the other expressions, like "else if" does now.

 * http://www.softwarepreservation.org/projects/ALGOL/report/ACM_ALGOL_Proposal_1958.pdf